twinfoundation/attestation/packages/attestation-models/docs/reference/interfaces/IAttestationVerifyResponse.md

 # Interface: IAttestationVerifyResponse

-The response to verifying a data set and proof.
+The response to verifying a proof.

 ## Properties